 Whether it’s an entrepreneurial pursuit in eSports or a salaried position in an unrelated profession, a Financial Advisor can help with the financial preparations to make smart choices about a second career.

 Financial education is often the best starting point for a gamer who wants to plan for a more secure future.
 And knowledge can help prevent poor decisions down the road.

-Morgan Stanley’s Global Sports & Entertainment team can help.
+Morgan Stanley’s Global Sports and Entertainment team can help.
 Gamers can take advantage of our financial education program, which covers topics such as budgeting, spending, credit, debt, cash flow, establishing financial boundaries, preparing for the unexpected and dealing with sudden wealth.
-Additionally, gamers can team up with one of our advisors, known as Sports and Entertainment Directors, who have significant experience helping sports and entertainment professionals with all phases of wealth planning.
+Additionally, gamers can team up with one of our Financial Advisors , known as Sports and Entertainment Directors, who have significant experience helping sports and entertainment professionals with all phases of wealth planning.

 Interested in learning more about how we can help?
-Connect today with a Global Sports and Entertainment Director near you.
+Connect today with a Global Sports & Entertainment director near you.